 It also allows you to customize the meta description for your post, which is the little description that comes up on Google.
 Also helpful!

-Best Social Media Plugin: Grow by Mediavine
+Best Social Media Plugin for Bloggers: Grow by Mediavine

 First, it gives you social follow buttons, which are buttons that people can click and be taken right to your Facebook Page, your Instagram profile, etc. These are nice for a sidebar or a footer.